x1ao4/mpv-integration-for-plex/README.md

 - **Adjust subtitle position**: This setting applies to the entire client until the next time the client is restarted.
 The subtitle position will be applied to all subtitles.
 - **Adjust subtitle size**: This setting applies to the entire client until the next time the client is restarted.
 The subtitle size will be applied to all subtitles.
 - **Adjust subtitle offset**: Subtitle offset is only valid for the current playback.

+## Thanks

+Thanks to [OttoKerner](https://forums.plex.tv/u/OttoKerner) for the inspiration, the scripts `stepping-keybinds.lua`, `zoom-keybinds.lua` and `subPosition-keybinds.lua` were obtained by modifying the code in [this article](https://forums.plex.tv/t/use-mpv-features-which-are-not-exposed-in-plex-for-windows-mac-linux-and-plex-htpc/830025/1) by OttoKerner.
+Thank you.